Optioryx/ExampleDimmyWebhooks/README.md

 This minimal Flask application serves as an illustration of what your webhook endpoint has to do.
 For incoming `items.scanned` events, this app verifies the payload using the request headers and your endpoint ***secret***.
 We also illustrate how you can use the webhook's item IDs to gather information about the incoming scanned objects using the Dimmy API.

+Note that this process is similar for languages other than Python.
+For payload verification in other languages, please refer to their excellent [documentation](https://docs.svix.com/receiving/verifying-payloads/how).

 ## Setting up webhooks
 To set up webhooks, you will need to navigate to the ***Webhook Dashboard***, which is accessible through ***Account & Limits*** in the [Dimmy Webapp](https://dimmy.app.optioryx.com/settings/account).